 When a travel insurance provider denies a claim, the insured traveler may feel a little baffled and maybe even resentful.
 After all, the traveler purchased the insurance plan expecting to be covered for medical care and, understandably, they want their claim paid.

 Unfortunately, some travelers buy travel insurance expecting to be covered for anything that goes wrong on their trip.
 That’s not how insurance works.
-Knowing what causes travel medical insurance claims to be denied is the key to avoiding this problem.
-The following are the top reasons visitor medical insurance claims are denied (and what you can do about it):
+Knowing what causes travel medical insurance claims to be denied is one of the best travel tips we can give you.
+Here are the top reasons travel medical insurance claims are denied (and what you can do about it):

-- Your claim lacked supporting documentation.
+2. Your claim lacked supporting documentation.

-- Your claim is excluded by the plan.
+3. Your claim is excluded by the plan.

-- Your claim was submitted too late.
+4. Your claim was submitted too late.

-Travel medical insurance claims must be submitted soon after the travel incident causing the claim occurs.
-When you encounter a travel problem and expect to make a claim, call your medical insurance provider to find out when your claim should be filed.
+How to avoid this mistake: When you incur an injury or illness and expect to make a claim, call your medical insurance provider to find out when your claim should be filed.
 (Hint: this is a great time to ask what supporting documentation you might need to support your claim too.)

-- You purchased the plan too late.
+5. You purchased the plan too late.

 Just like any other type of insurance, it’s important to read the plan document to fully understand your coverage.
 If something happens on your trip, refer to your travel medical insurance’s plan document for details about whether you’re covered and what you can expect to claim from the provider.